katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 ~~~
 {: .language-bash}

-Login to dockerhub and push the image there
+Login to Docker Hub and push the image there

 ~~~
 docker login --username=<DOCKERHUB USER NAME>